qexat/cat/README.md

 # Category theory stuff in OCaml

+todo: need to be finished at some point idk

 mostly functorial typeclasses using the module system but there's more :P

 to see an example of use: